SurekshyaSharma/ust_cci_training/docs/using_cci.md

 *org name is the name of a persistant org in your persistant org list*

-#Creating Scratch Orgs
+## Creating Scratch Orgs

 Scratch orgs are were all you development should initiate.
 Creating a scratch org that you can spin up quickly and work on immediately is crucial.
-This may mean installing other projects from GIT or installing managed/unmanaged packagaes.
+This may mean installing other projects from GIT or installing managed/un-managed packages.
 First lets just spin one up.

 So, let's just spin one up.
 This first command will spin up a scratch org with nothing installed.
 Apparently, simply by getting info on the dev org or will spin one up.
 Again, none of your code will be in this org yet.
 In the future you will want to run what is called a flow in CumulusCI.
 A flow is a sequence of tasks that build your org up correctly with your code and data in place and ready to go.